Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

-\paragraph{Feature Representation Transfer} The co-occurrence data between different feature spaces or modalities have been employed for heterogeneous domain adaptation~\cite{Qi2011a,Yang2016}.
-In Qi's method~\cite{Qi2011a}, the co-occurrence data are used for mapping instances from different domains into a common space as a bridge to semantically connect the two heterogeneous spaces.
-Differently, \citeN{Yang2016} propose to learn the transferred weights obtained from co-occurrence data, which indicate the relatedness between heterogeneous domains.
-Specifically, they compute the principal components of instances in each feature space such that co-occurrence data can be represented by these principal components.
-By using these principal component coefficients, the Markov Chain Monte Carlo method is employed to construct a directed cyclic network where each node is a domain and each edge weight is the conditional dependence from one domain to another domain.
+\paragraph{Correspondence Approach} The co-occurrence data between different feature spaces or modalities have been employed for heterogeneous domain adaptation~\cite{Qi2011a,Yang2016}. \paragraph{Hybrid Approach} The correspondence approach or statistical approach are generally incorporated into higher-level representation approach for transferring between data modalities or feature spaces.

+Canonical Correlation Analysis (CCA)\cite{Anderson1984} is a standard approach to learning two linear projections of two sets of data that are maximally correlated.
+Neither supervised data nor the paired data are required.
+Many cross-modal recognition or retrieval methods incorporate the idea of CCA\cite{Andrew2013,Feng2014,Yan2015} into deep models.
+Cross-media multiple deep networks (CMDN)\cite{Peng2016a} jointly preserve the intra-media and inter-media information and then hierarchically combine them for learning the rich cross-media correlation.
+Castrejón et al.~\citeN{Castrejon2016} introduce a cross-modal representation method across RGB modality, sketch modality, clipart, and textual descriptions of indoor scenes.
+The cross-modal convolutional neural networks are regularized using statistical regularization so that they have a shared representation that is invariant to different modalities.

+The paired correspondence data are used in \cite{Gupta2016}, where a cross-modal supervision transfer method is proposed.
+The deep CNNs are pre-trained on the source data (e.g. a large-scale labelled RGB dataset).
+Then the paired target data (unlabelled RGB and depth image pairs) are used for transferring the source parameters to the target networks by constraining the paired samples from different modalities to have the similar representations.

-A line of research dedicates on the task of translation between different domains.
-For example, in the context of machine translation between languages, the sentence pairs are presented in the form of a parallel training corpus for learning the translation system.
-Traditional phrase-based translation system~\cite{Koehn2003} consists of many small sub-components that are tuned separately.
-Differently, a newly emerging approach, named Neural machine translation~\cite{Kalchbrenner2013,Sutskever2014,Cho2014,Bahdanau2015}, attempts to build and train a single, large neural network that reads a sentence and outputs a correct translation.
-The neural machine translation approach typically consists of two components: the first encodes a source sentence, and the second decodes to a target sentence.
+A line of research focuses on the task of translation between different domains.
+For example, in machine translation between languages, the sentence pairs are presented in the form of a parallel training corpus for learning the translation system.
+Traditional translation system \cite{Koehn2003} is generally phrase-based, whose sub-components are usually learned separately.
+Differently, a newly emerging approach, named Neural machine translation \cite{Kalchbrenner2013,Sutskever2014,Cho2014,Bahdanau2015}, constructs and trains a neural network that inputs a sentence and outputs the translated sentence.